UPDATE: Kansas Bill to Allow for Newer Military Surplus Vehicle Registration Passes House; Moves to Senate

 - H.B.
 2014 acknowledges that military surplus vehicles are becoming valued collectors’ items among the automotive community.

 Overview: SAN-supported legislation (H.B.
 2014) has been introduced in Kansas to allow for the registration and on-road use of surplus military vehicles.
 Currently, only antique military vehicles more than 35 years old can be registered for road use.
-The bill passed the House and awaits consideration by the Senate Committee on Transportation.
+The bill passed the House and awaits consideration by the Senate Committee on Transportation, which is scheduled for a hearing on Tuesday, March 16.